neveranyart/weaver/README.md

 <img width="2532" height="1470" alt="title card" src="https://github.com/user-attachments/assets/3e8540a8-1e36-47da-9510-774b52a2f199" />

-An in-house core package by neveranyart for making performant React CSR.
+An in-house core package with many fun, little tools by neveranyart for making performant React CSR websites.

 > [!WARNING]
 > The package is still in active development with many changes between each releases to cover more cases.